Stamp Duty Calculator

 Request a call from Odin Mortgage now and find out how we can help you!
 As Australian Credit Licence holders, you can trust our service!

 Will this be your primary residence, investment property, new home, vacant land, or existing home?
-In addition enter into the calculator if you have dependent children, foreign purchaser status, or if you are a pensioner.
+In addition, enter into the calculator if you have dependent children, foreign purchaser status, or are pensioner.

-If you are an Australian citizen or permanent resident, you will have the same great loan deals available to you despite working overseas.
-We will negotiate a perfect home loan deal with an amazing lender, considering all overseas income.
+If you are an Australian citizen or permanent resident, you will have the same great loan deals despite working overseas.
+Considering all overseas income, we will negotiate a perfect home loan deal with a fantastic lender.

-If you are a foreign national, lenders may charge you a higher interest rate which subsequently results in higher monthly repayments.
+If you are a foreign national, lenders may charge you a higher interest rate, resulting in higher monthly repayments.
 However, at Odin Mortgage, we will act to secure the best available deal for your Australian mortgage!